 Wear a clean shrinker sock every day.
 Wash each sock with mild soap and water, rinse well, and air dry completely.
 This removes salts and acids left by your sweat.

 Inspect your residual limb daily, especially the skin of the surgical scar.
 Use a mirror to check the back of your limb.
 Or ask a family member or friend to help.
-Call the doctor if you notice the following:
+Call your healthcare provider right away or seek immediate medical care if you notice the following:

 Skin separation along the surgical scar